-A really neat trick for blocking hats is to block over the underside of a bowl and then balance the upturned bowl over a cylindrical object that will support the bowl and stand on a flat surface.
+Block hats over the underside of a bowl.
+Balance the upturned bowl over a cylindrical object to support the bowl.
+Stand on a flat surface.

 How To Block A Scarf

-If your scarf design has intricate lace or cables, wet blocking is a better method to show off the amazing stitch definition and open up the lace design.
-Follow the wet blocking instructions above.
+If your scarf design has intricate lace or cables, wet blocking is better to show off the amazing stitch definition and open up the lace design.